danmunn/redmine_dmsf/README.md

             rake redmine:dmsf_convert_documents project=test RAILS_ENV="production"

-            (If you don't run the rake task as the web server user don't forget to change the ownership of the imported files, e.g. chown -R www-data:www-data /redmine/files/dmsf
+            (If you don't run the rake task as the web server user, don't forget to change the ownership of the imported files, e.g. chown -R www-data:www-data /redmine/files/dmsf
             afterwards)